claire-codes/hugo-blog/content/blog/2018-10-10-css-polka-dot-background.markdown

 Give the image a set size of 100px by 100px with the `background-size` property.

 Set the height and width of the body container larger than the background-size so that we can see the repeating effect of our image.
+The CSS will now look like this:

 ```css
 body {